top of page

 The American Chamber Music Society is deeply invested in inspiring and connecting with our local community.
 As one of the most intimate classical music experiences in Chicago, it is our honor to enrich our culture by performing repertoire ranging from centuries ago to the present, providing a variety of educational opportunities and offering tickets at a discounted price.
 There is nothing like sitting a few feet away from the best musicians in the world, especially when many of them are from your home town.
 I am confident the diverse and innovative programming of our events will leave you moved, exhilarated, and eager to return.

-–– ERIC GRATZ, DIRECTOR
+–– ERIC GRATZ, ARTISTIC DIRECTOR

 CONTACT